 It’s important to remember that oxidation levels vary from Oolong Tea to Oolong Tea.
 The same applies to caffeine levels, which is heavily influenced by oxidation.

 On average, this Tea contains 37 mg of caffeine per 8 oz serving.
 However, it can be as low as 16 mg and as high as 55 mg.
 If you’re wary of the caffeine side effects of drinking Oolong Tea, be sure to read the descriptions carefully!

 The Kent and Sussex Tea and Coffee Company proudly stock a wide variety of Oolong Loose Leaf Teas.

-Choices differ tremendously depending on a multitude of attributes ranging from location, oxidation levels and flavour notes, meaning one should be sure to read each description carefully before deciding on the brew that’s right for you.
+This means that one should be sure to read each description carefully before deciding on the brew that’s right for you.
 Here are just some of our favourites:

 Wu Long Choice Chinese Oolong Tea

 Grown in the Wuji mountain range of the Fujian province, China, our Wu Long Choice Chinese Tea is of the highest quality, offering tastes like no other.